-Table 3-7.
+Table 3-8.
 Remedies for No I/C and Ink Out Errors

-Table of It Remodeled to the We did lift out Eller Step Detail Phenomenon Check & Actions 1 Dot missing occurs despite the Ink end condition is not indicated.
-And the dot missing number is increased every printing. or Enough ink is remaining in the cartridge, but the printer shows the Ink low or Ink end condition and can not continue to print.
-Make sure the I/C was replaced with the new one in the I/C replacement sequence.
-If not, explain the situation to the user well and replaced the I/C with new one in the I/C replacement sequence.
+rable 5 of Remodels for No 1/5 and link out Enters Step Detail Phenomenon Check & Actions 1 Dot missing occurs despite the Ink end condition is not indicated.
+And the dot missing number is increased every printing.
 The ink consumption counter, separately set for black and color ink, adds up points according to ink weight used to form one dot.
 This counter is reset (the value returns to zero) when the I/C replacement sequence is performed and I/C is replaced.
-If the I/C is replaced with the used I/C in the I/C replacement sequence, the following adversities will occur.
-Ink has run out but the printer continues to print and starts false firing, which damages the print head.
-If the new I/C is installed without entering the I/C replacement sequence, the ink consumption counter is not reset and the following adversities will occur.
-Enough ink is remaining in the cartridge, but the printer shows the Ink low or Ink end condition and can not continue to print.
+If the I/C is replaced with the used I/C in the I/C replacement sequence, the following adversities will occur. or Ink has run out but the printer continues to print and starts false firing, which damages the printhead.
+Enough ink is remaining in the cartridge, but the printer shows the lnk low or lnk end condition and can not continue to print.
+If the new I/C is installed without entering the I/C replacement sequence, the ink consumption counter is not reset and the following adversities will occur. • Enough ink is remaining in the cartridge, but the printer shows the Ink low or Ink end condition and can not continue to print.
+Explain the situation to the user well, and replace the I/C with a new one.
 2 If the I/C is removed and reset into the CR unit, the Ink Out LED is not turn on and off.
 Turn the both actuators (right and left) manually and check that they properly push the micro switches.
 Then, also check that the actuators return to their normal conditions shown in the figure below automatically.
-Micro Switches Actuator 1 Actuator 2
+Actuator 1 Actuator 2

-Table 3-7.
+Table 3-8.
 Remedies for No I/C and Ink Out Errors (continued)

 Step Detail Phenomenon Check & Actions 3 If the I/C is removed and reset into the CR unit, the Ink Out LED is not turn on and off.
 If the micro switch is not properly attached, the actuators possibly fail to touch the micro switch.
 Therefore, check that the micro switch is securely attached to the carriage by the hooks.
-Connector Micro Switches 4 Ditto Remove the I/C Detector holder from the CR unit and check if the connector (green, 3-pin) is disconnected from the head circuit board.
+Connector Micro Switches 4 Ditto Check if the connector (green, 3-pin) is disconnected from the head circuit board.
 5 Ditto 1.
 Keeping the left micro switch pressed down, place the probes of the tester to the middle and left pins to check for electrical continuity.
 2. Keeping the right micro switch pressed down, place the probes of the tester to the middle and right pins to check for electrical continuity.
-Step1 Step2 Push 1 Step2 See table 3.2 about the measurement value.
-See table 3.2 about the measurement value.
+Step1 Step2 Push 1 Push 2

-Table 3-7.
+Table 3-8.
 Remedies for No I/C and Ink Out Errors (continued)

-Step Detail Phenomenon Check & Actions 6 Ditto If the address for the ink consumption information in the EEPROM is garbled and the printer shows the Ink Out (Ink End) error constantly, the printer sets the interface signal "BUSY" to High and stops communication with any other peripheral devices.
+Step Detail Phenomenon Check & Actions 6 Is data in the EEPROM destroyed?
+If the address for the ink consumption information in the EEPROM is garbled and the printer shows the Ink Out (Ink End) error constantly, the printer sets the interface signal "BUSY" to High and stops communication with any other peripheral devices.
 Therefore, it is effective to replace the I/C with a new one to forcibly overwrite the address with 00H.